StevenMHernandez/cmsc312-operating-system-simulator/DOCUMENTATION.md

 ### Commands

+* proc - Prints a list of the currently running processes and runtime information
 * load <program name> - Load the specified program into the simulation.
 * exe <number of cycles> - Run the simulator for the given number of cycles.
 * exe - Run the simulator continuously.
 You can use "exe 0" to pause the simulation.